Great Black Swamp: The Underground Railroad in the Great Black Swamp

 People who helped the slaves in the Underground Railroad were called agents and operators.
 They took massive risks by violating the Fugitive Slave Act of 1850, which demanded the return of slaves to their owners.

-Despite not having slavery, Ohio was settled by white southerners who passed the Black Laws of 1804 and 1807.
-These laws codified white supremacy, imposing cruel restrictions and making black residents vulnerable to kidnapping and trafficking to the South.
-This elevated the swamp's importance on the Underground Railroad, where its difficult, foreboding terrain offered concealment for those escaping to Canada.
+Despite not having slavery, Ohio was settled by White southerners who passed the Black Laws of 1804 and 1807.
+These laws codified white supremacy, imposing cruel restrictions, and making Black residents vulnerable to kidnapping and trafficking to the South.
+The swamp's ability to hide slaves fleeing to Canada was important for the Underground Railroad.